 Your application is not complete until you receive an email confirmation containing instructions on how to schedule your examination.
 CBIC sends candidates an email confirmation to the candidate within seven (7) business days of acceptance of the application.
 If the application is not approved, you will be contacted by CBIC.
-If a confirmation notice is not received within two weeks of submission, contact CBIC at (414) 918-9796 or info@cbic.org.
+If a confirmation notice is not received within two weeks of submission, and cannot be found in your spam folder, contact CBIC at (414) 918-9796 or info@cbic.org.